cdvetal/ES_Engine/README.md

 ## Usage
-This tool is able to work without any arguments as they have a predefined configuration file where all the required information is stored.
+This tool is able to work without any arguments except for the target, either clip prompts or input image.
+A configuration file contains all the required information.
 However, using the command line arguments it is possible to change these values.

 Examples: